2023shraddhapawar/SKILLLAB_PROR-2026-FPGAFour/README.md

 ## 9.2 Material Justification

-Explain why you selected your main materials and components.

-**Response:**
 `DC motors (BO motors) were chosen instead of servos or steppers because the system requires continuous rotation for movement rather than precise angular control (Previously, we were considering using steppers as we were planning on tracking movement on the ESP using its relative position from an origin, but since we're using a camera now, this is not required).
 A motor driver (L298N) was used to allow bidirectional control and speed variation using PWM.`